Grace loves to write commentaries on psycho-cultural and sociocultural dynamics in their myriad forms.

 How to Destroy a Child's Precious Sense of Being

-Parents want to believe that that they are doing a particular deed or applying a specific disciplinary methodology for the child's own good.
+Parents want to believe that they are doing a particular deed or applying a specific disciplinary methodology for the child's own good.
 They also tell themselves that the child will appreciate this one day and assert that if they did not care, they would not be applying such corrective measures.

 However, many use discipline and corrective measures in ways that irreparably damage or negatively impact a child's self-esteem.
 Many parents believe that they are only guiding and helping their child when in fact, they are causing harm instead.
 There is an old saying that the road to hell is paved with good intentions.
-Here are the ten things parents do that can destroy their children's self-esteem!
+Here are the ten things parents do that can destroy their children's self-esteem.

-(1) Comparing Children to Siblings or Other Children
+- Comparing Children to Siblings or Other Children

 Parents often believe that if they extol the positive characteristics of siblings and other children to their so-called errant child, their own child will improve.
-Oftentimes, comparison does the opposite.
+Often, the comparison does the opposite.
 Those who are constantly compared to others have a diminished sense of individuality and ultimately come to believe that they are worthless.

-(2) Criticizing a Child's Innate Abilities, Temperament, or Characteristics
+2. Criticizing a Child's Innate Abilities, Temperament, or Characteristics

 Those who criticize their diametrically different children's innate abilities and characteristics are often invalidating their children's innermost psychological core.
 These children often feel insignificant and totally unappreciated.

-(3) Requiring Conformity
+3. Requiring Conformity

 Many parents staunchly believe in blind and mindless conformity.
 They are of the belief that there is safety in following the prevailing and/or majority opinion.
 They contend that following the consensus offers a sense of belonging and security.
 They insist that it is safest to conform to the prevailing philosophy and strongly discourage their children's individualism and nonconformity because they think that if their children refuse to conform to the prevailing groupthink, they will be considered oddballs or worse, be ostracized and left alone, or the parents themselves will be ostracized and denigrated by their neighbors and associates.

-(4) Continuously Harping About Mistakes
+4. Continuously Harping About Mistakes

-(5) Teaching That a Child's Dreams, Aspirations, and Goals Are Impossible to Reach
+5. Teaching That a Child's Dreams, Aspirations, and Goals Are Impossible to Reach

-(6) Living Their Kid's Lives and Planning Their Careers
+6. Living Their Kid's Lives and Planning Their Careers

 There are parents who believe that they know what is best for their children.
 They plan their children's life from birth to marriage to career and beyond.
 They believe that they are making their kids' lives easier and less stressful.
 However, they are doing irreparable damage and making their kids quite dependent and indecisive regarding the simplest life choices.
-Many people are living their parents' lives, not their own authentic lives, much to their regret!
+Many people are living their parents' lives, not their own authentic lives, much to their regret.

-A child's GPA is not always an accurate reflection of his/her innate intellectual capacity.
-An extremely conscientious A student of average ability may have to study all night to obtain those As while a C student of above average ability may be bored with school and have a more relaxed attitude towards his/her studies.
-To pigeonhole anyone's intellectual ability based entirely upon his/her grade point average often creates a self-fulfilling prophecy.
-If the child believes that he/she is stupid because he/she is a C student, he/she will become a low achiever throughout life, no matter what his/her human potential is!
+A child's GPA is not always an accurate reflection of their innate intellectual capacity.
+An extremely conscientious A student of average ability may have to study all night to obtain those A's while a C student of above-average ability may be bored with school and have a more relaxed attitude towards their studies.
+To pigeonhole anyone's intellectual ability based entirely upon their GPA often creates a self-fulfilling prophecy.
+If the child believes that they are stupid because they are a C student, they will become a low achiever throughout life, no matter what their human potential is.

-(8) Zeroing in on So-Called Negative Characteristics
+8. Zeroing in on So-Called Negative Characteristics

 Many parents want their kids to be as physically and emotionally flawless as possible.
 They often view their children's physical and emotional differences as imperfections to be corrected and/or changed and may denigrate their children in order to make them shape up.
 However, this has the opposite effect and gives the child a permanently poor body and self-image.

-(9) Never Praising
+9. Never Praising

 There are parents who do not believe in praising because they believe that it softens and spoils kids and will make them conceited and think too highly of themselves.
-These parents maintain that they should never have to praise their offspring for things such as having good behavior, doing chores without being asked, and/or earning good grades.
+These parents maintain that they should never have to praise their offspring for things such as having good behavior, doing chores without being asked, or earning good grades.
 They assert that such behavior should be a given.

-Children need praise in order to assess the positivity of their performance and to continue with such behavior!
+Children need praise in order to assess the positivity of their performance and to continue with such behavior.
 If they do not receive praise, oftentimes they will not achieve what they might have.

-(10) Demanding Blind Obedience
+10. Demanding Blind Obedience

 Anyone raised by authoritarians like this becomes timid and submissive.
 They also become passive, believing that they do not count.
 They feel powerless and that others are more powerful than they are.